billsioros/cmeans/README.md

     std::cout << "[" + points + "]" << std::endl;
 }
 ```

+Finally, let's pipe our program's output to our [visualization program](plot.py) and see what we get.

 ```bash
 ./bin/cmeans 20 6 -50 +50 | python3 plot.py -s ./data/tiny.png